testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/gitlab_ci.md

 variables:
   # Instruct Testcontainers to use the daemon of DinD.
   DOCKER_HOST: "tcp://docker:2375"
-  # Improve performance with overlayfs.
+  # Improve performance with overlays.
   DOCKER_DRIVER: overlay2

 test: